junxit/us-congress-bills-110/metadata.md

 - 2008-09-23 — Provisions of measure incorporated into H.R.
 6327 (P.L.
 110-253)..
 - 2008-09-23 — Provisions of measure incorporated into H.R.
 6984 (P.L.
 110-330)..
 - 2008-09-23 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S9338-9340)
+- 2008-09-24 — Message on Senate action sent to the House.